 It's fun to have friends or family join you in an event - please remember everyone needs to Pay to Play.
 Participants without bibs are called bandits and in case of an emergency, unregistered runners may not be able to be identified.
 Bandits take resources designated for those who have trained, paid the entry fee, and earned the right to participate:i.e. parking spaces, port-o-johns, space on the course, medals and finish line amenities.
 Everyone around you at a race should have a race number (bib).

 This event is held in a month with warm weather and high humidity, stay well hydrated prior to the race by alternating water and electrolyte-based hydration options.
 Choose light clothing for your race, and ensure any headwear is breathable and allows heat to escape.
-If you are not heat-acclimated or are prone to heat illness, be conservative of your pace as to not overextend yourself.
+If you are not heat-acclimated or are prone to heat illness, be conservative with your pace as to not overextend yourself.
 This may not be the event to attempt your personal best.
 Slow down at any signs of heat illness, including dizziness, light-headedness or nausea.
-Heed these warnings seriously.

 If you have any questions about this race, click the button below.Questions?